bitnami/charts/bitnami/matomo/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

+## Upgrading

+### To 1.0.0

+This major release bumps the MariaDB version to 10.11.
+Follow the [upstream instructions](https://mariadb.com/kb/en/upgrading-from-mariadb-10-6-to-mariadb-10-11/) for upgrading from MariaDB 10.6 to 10.11.
+No major issues are expected during the upgrade.

 ## License

 Copyright &copy; 2023 Bitnami